Blog - Sex - Sex Knowledge

 Final Thoughts

 The libido can be easily affected by most of life’s changes.
-It can change from responsive to spontaneous.
+It can change from responsive to spontaneous to contextual.
 From “high” to “low”.
 Or even just disappear all together.

 It’s important to remember that no two libidos are alike.
-There’s no “normal” way to experience it, there is only your way.
-The libido is affected by our unique lives, therefore it’s just as unique as us.
+There’s no “normal” way to experience arousal, there is only your way.
+The libido is affected by our unique lives; therefore, it’s just as unique as us.
 The only fact that consistently remains true is that pleasure is one of the more important factors in formulating it.
 Behind being willing, of course.